Quỳnh Ngô · Land

 Saigon South International School (SSIS), per published information, follows a U.S. curriculum combined with AP and IB Diploma in the senior years.
 The campus is large, with full sports facilities (swimming pool, sports fields, gym).
 It is one of the longest-established schools in the area and is regularly named among the "top" schools in HCMC.
 Grades run from preschool to grade 12.

 Canadian International School (CIS) teaches the Ontario (Canadian) curriculum alongside the IB Diploma.
-The school has a strong bilingual English–Vietnamese program at primary level and runs many cross-cultural events.
+The school runs many cross-cultural events.
 Its location is convenient — easy to reach from most major apartment towers in Phú Mỹ Hưng.
+For details about current language programs, contact the school's admissions office directly.

 Renaissance International School Saigon follows the British curriculum, combining IGCSE and IB Diploma.
 It is smaller than SSIS or CIS, which translates into a more close-knit atmosphere and a lower teacher-to-student ratio — appealing to parents who prioritize personalization in their child's education.